sabrinahirani/CSC490/README.md

 * HME100K dataset (74,502 training images and 24,607 test images)

 ### Approach:
-We plan to implement a forest position transformer for mathematical handwriting recognition.
+We plan to implement a forest position transformer for mathematical handwriting expression recognition.